 Content: This course aims to help students to achieve the five goal areas of world language education:

 - Connections to other disciplines

-Students will increase their Chinese language ability to give extended information about themselves, families, friends, daily life and the immediate environment.
+Students will increase their ability to communicate on the following topics: school life, education, dating, food, jobs and travel.
 Students will also explore the customs, history, and art forms of Chinese people to deepen their understanding of the culture.

 Strategies: This advanced level Chinese 3 course is designed to develop student’s intermediate Chinese proficiency in the four modalities of language learning: listening, speaking, reading and writing.
 Classroom instruction is predominantly delivered in Chinese.
 Students will be encouraged to speak Chinese only in the class.
 They will acquire Chinese communication skills through a myriad of contextualized and personalized mini-situations.
 The class will integrate various learning activities such as music, art, acting and games.
 Students will be provided with collaborative learning opportunities and a variety of oral and written assessments to support their progress and success in learning the language.

 Homework: Students are expected to spend 15-20 minutes daily on homework on weekdays.
 There may be assignments on the weekends but not regularly.
 No homework on holidays.

 Course Fee / Materials: Yes, see Course/Club/Misc.
 Fee link.